What is the Studio Y fellowship?

 Financial support and funding

-A $8,000 personal stipend is provided, plus access to project funding for prototype development, testing, and implementation.
-Fellows who choose to complete a placement will receive additional funding for a total of $30,000.
+A personal stipend is provided to all Fellows.
+Fellows who complete a placement at MaRS will receive additional funding.

 Living stipend options

 Fellows who are working or running their own venture will receive a $8,000 living and travelling stipend for the duration of the fellowship.
 Alternatively, Fellows may apply for a placement within MaRS and receive an additional $22,000 living stipend (for a total stipend of $30,000).

 Assistance with travel and accommodations is available to those travelling from outside Toronto who face financial barriers.
 Access funding may also be requested if a Fellow experiences a financial barrier to accessing all or part of the program.